tapyu/to-rm-courses/numerical-methods/README.md

 ### [Curve-fitting problems][34]: Interpolation, regression, approximation.

-"Curve fitting" is an umbrella term that encompasses the following techniques: "regression," "smoothing," and "interpolation".
+"Curve fitting" is an umbrella term that encompasses the following techniques: "interpolation", "regression", "approximation".

 #### [Interpolation][35] (chapter 17 and 18 on Chapra)